qubole/quark/README.md

 managing relationships between tables across all databases in an organization.
 Quark defines materialized views and olap cubes, using them to route queries between tables stored in different databases.
 Materialized views simplify the management of cold and hot data between a data lake and a data warehouse.
-Ola cubes optimize reports by rerouting queries to cubes stored in a fast database.
+OLAP cubes optimize reports by rerouting queries to cubes stored in a fast database.
 Quark is distributed as a JDBC jar and will work with most tools that integrate through JDBC.